RAIN/WATER exhibit of 3 RI artists’ takes on rain & water

 RAIN/WATER is an exhibition of three artists from Rhode Island whose work complements one another in their relation to rain, water, and the environment, through the various mediums of wood, ceramics, and paint.
 All three artists also have a great affinity for one another, and has talked about doing an exhibit together for a long time.
 Lo, and behold!
 This is that exhibition!

 Shawndavid Berry is a sculptor and woodworker and painter who is adept at connecting organic spaces and forms together, manipulating organic forms, causing the viewer to see smaller scenes within scenes, to look for hidden elements within the ‘scape.
 His use of positive and negative space, and technical explorations with materials is always evolving, as one can see a definite connection between his skillfully crafted woodworks and paintings.
+Berry works with windfallen wood that he’s harvested, and utilizes bacteria in a process called “spelting” to prepare the wood for carving.
+The bacteria follow the veining of the wood, as Berry also includes these lining details throughout his paintings in a nod to the connection with the wood.

 Instagram: @shawndavidwoodworks